ElaineArchbold/front-end-development-milestone-project/readme.md

 ## Features
-The home page features a scrolling parallax effect, with photo carousel and contact form.
+The home page features a scrolling parallax effect, with a photo carousel and contact form.

 The portfolio page includes a gallery lightbox made from a snippet taken from https://epicbootstrap.com/snippets/lightbox-gallery.
+The images display in a gallery view until one is selected.

-I used the hvr-sweep-to-bottom bootstrap function for the Navbar, and used teansitions for the buttons and links.
+I used the hvr-sweep-to-bottom bootstrap function for the Navbar and used transitions for the buttons and links.

 ### Features Left to Implement